 A Dedicated Servant

-Maintaining a low profile in her work even as her compassion for people helped shape the quality of life in the Lower East Side/Alphabet City, these critical grassroots efforts organized by Sr. Marion Agnes has left a legacy that today is Nazareth Housing.
-Known by many long time residents and community activists of Alphabet City and the Lower East Side, Sr. Marion Agnes has always extended herself in service to anyone in need who sought her help.
-Sr. Marion Agnes is well loved and admired as a religious sister, community advocate and doer of good for those most in need.
+Sister Marion Agnes maintained a low profile in her work even as her compassion for people helped shape the quality of life in the Lower East Side.
+These critical grassroots efforts organized by Sister Marion Agnes formed the basis for Nazareth Housing in 1983.
+Known by many long time residents and community activists of the Lower East Side, Sister Marion Agnes always extended herself in service to anyone in need who sought her help.
+Sister Marion Agnes was an admired community advocate and doer of good for those most in need.

-Sr. Marion Agnes never turned away someone in need.
+Sister Marion Agnes never turned away someone in need.
 She set a standard for all of us to look for the best in the other and to find joy in the work we do, even on the most difficult days.
 She was feisty, determined and was well known for her Yankee sensibility, especially when confronted by bureaucracy and indecision.
-Each year she loved to take her retreat to her family’s cabin in Cape Cod where she was refreshed by her connection with her family’s heritage.
+Each year she loved to retreat to her family’s cabin in Cape Cod, where she was refreshed by her connection with her family’s heritage.

 Sister Marion Agnes died in the care of her sisters on October 27th, 2014.
 Her legacy lives on each day with the activities of Nazareth Housing.